nf-core/website/CODE_OF_CONDUCT.md

 ## Preamble

-> Note: This Code of Conduct (CoC) has been drafted by the nf-core Safety Officer and been edited after input from members of the nf-core team and others.
-"We", in this document, refers to the Safety Officer and members of the nf-core core team, both of whom are deemed to be members of the nf-core community and are therefore required to abide by this Code of Conduct.
+> Note: This Code of Conduct (CoC) has been drafted by the nf-core Safety Team (Renuka Kudva, Cris Tuñí, and Michael Heuer), with input from the nf-core Core Team and Susanna Marquez from the nf-core community.
+"We", in this document, refers to the Safety Officer and members of the nf-core Core Team, both of whom are deemed to be members of the nf-core community and are therefore required to abide by this Code of Conduct.
 This document will amended periodically to keep it up-to-date, and in case of any dispute, the most current version will apply.

 An up-to-date list of members of the nf-core core team can be found [here](https://nf-co.re/about).
-Our current safety officer is Renuka Kudva.

 nf-core is a young and growing community that welcomes contributions from anyone with a shared vision for [Open Science Policies](https://www.fosteropenscience.eu/taxonomy/term/8).
 Open science policies encompass inclusive behaviours and we strive to build and maintain a safe and inclusive environment for all individuals.

-We have therefore adopted this code of conduct (CoC), which we require all members of our community and attendees in nf-core events to adhere to in all our workspaces at all times.
-Workspaces include but are not limited to Slack, meetings on Zoom, Jitsi, YouTube live etc.
+We have therefore adopted this Code of Conduct (CoC), which we require all members of our community and attendees in nf-core events to adhere to in all our workspaces at all times.
+Workspaces include but are not limited to Slack, meetings on Zoom, gather.town, YouTube live etc.

 Our CoC will be strictly enforced and the nf-core team reserve the right to exclude participants who do not comply with our guidelines from our workspaces and future nf-core activities.

 We ask all members of our community to help maintain a supportive and productive workspace and to avoid behaviours that can make individuals feel unsafe or unwelcome.
 Please help us maintain and uphold this CoC.

 Questions, concerns or ideas on what we can include?
-Contact safety [at] nf-co [dot] re
+Contact members of the Safety Team on Slack or email safety [at] nf-co [dot] re.

 ## Our Responsibilities

-The safety officer is responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.
+Members of the Safety Team - the Safety Officers, are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.

-The safety officer in consultation with the nf-core core team have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+The Safety Team in consultation with the nf-core core team have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this CoC, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

-Members of the core team or the safety officer who violate the CoC will be required to recuse themselves pending investigation.
+Members of the core team or the Safety Team who violate the CoC will be required to recuse themselves pending investigation.
 They will not have access to any reports of the violations and be subject to the same actions as others in violation of the CoC.

 ## When are where does this Code of Conduct apply?

-Participation in the nf-core community is contingent on following these guidelines in all our workspaces and events.
-This includes but is not limited to the following listed alphabetically and therefore in no order of preference:
+Participation in the nf-core community is contingent on following these guidelines in all our workspaces and events such as hackathons and workshops.
+These guidelines include but are not limited to the following listed alphabetically and therefore in no order of preference:

 - Communicating with an official project email address.
 - Communicating with community members within the nf-core Slack channel.
 - Participating in hackathons organised by nf-core (both online and in-person events).
 - Participating in collaborative work on GitHub, Google Suite, community calls, mentorship meetings, email correspondence.
 - Participating in workshops, training, and seminar series organised by nf-core (both online and in-person events).
-This applies to events hosted on web-based platforms such as Zoom, Jitsi, YouTube live etc.
+This applies to events hosted on web-based platforms such as Zoom, gather.town, Jitsi, YouTube live etc.
 - Representing nf-core on social media.
 This includes both official and personal accounts.

 ## nf-core cares 😊